algolia/kubernetes-hands-on/06-label-annotation/README.md

 ## Labels in action

-Apply the pod `06-label-annotation/01-simple-pod.yml`.
-It is the same as `05-pods/01-simple-pod.yml` but with 2 labels:
+Apply the manifest [01-simple-pod.yml](01-simple-pod.yml).
+It is the same as [05-pods/01-simple-pod.yml](../05-pods/01-simple-pod.yml) but with 2 labels:

 * `env`: `production`
 * `tier`: `backend`

-Apply the pod `06-label-annotation/02-nginx.yml`.
+Apply the manifest [02-nginx.yml](02-nginx.yml).
 It is a simple nginx with 2 labels:

 * `env`: `production`
 * `tier`: `frontend`